Charter Party Bill of Lading: CPBL Meaning, Charterparty Clauses, UCP 600, and Cargo Claims Explained

 Hague-Visby Rules and Sea Waybills

-The phrase Carrier as used in the Hague-Visby Rules indicates either the Shipowner or the Time Charterer who contracts with the Shipper.
-Therefore, the Carrier can be sued by the Bills of Lading (B/L) Holder.
+The term Carrier under the Hague-Visby Rules may refer to the Shipowner or Time Charterer who contracts with the Shipper.
+The Bills of Lading (B/L) Holder may sue the Carrier identified under the contract and applicable law.

 Functions of the Hague-Visby Rules